Generate PowerPoint Slides from Org Mode Using Pandoc

 Introduction

-- To generate HTML content I rely on org mode's HTML export
+- To generate HTML content I rely on org mode's HTML export functionality.

-- I had used pandoc (from John Macfarlane) for converting content
+- I had used pandoc (from John Macfarlane) for converting content in other formats to org mode

-files.
+pptx files.
 Documentation:

 Summary